-An antibody test is a blood test to check if you’ve had coronavirus (COVID-19) before.
-This test is not widely available yet.
+An antibody test is a blood test to check if you’ve either:

-An antibody test is different to the swab test to check if you have COVID-19 now.
-You can get a test to check if you have COVID-19 now on GOV.UK.
+An antibody test is different to a test to check if you have COVID-19 now.
+Find out about tests to check if you have COVID-19 now

-If you're unable to get a free antibody test, you can pay to have a test at a private clinic if you want to.
+If you want to get an antibody test, you can pay to have a test at a private clinic.